mehulagg/gitlab/doc/user/project/clusters/add_eks_clusters.md

 to install some [pre-defined applications](index.md#installing-applications).

 NOTE:
-If you have [installed and configured](https://docs.aws.amazon.com/eks/latest/userguide/getting-started.html#get-started-kubectl)  `kubectl`  and you would like to manage your cluster using `kubectl`, you must add your AWS external ID in the AWS configuration.
-For more information on how to configure AWS CLI, please check [using an IAM role in the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-role.html#cli-configure-role-xaccount).
+If you have [installed and configured](https://docs.aws.amazon.com/eks/latest/userguide/getting-started.html#get-started-kubectl)  `kubectl`  and you would like to manage your cluster with it, you must add your AWS external ID in the AWS configuration.
+For more information on how to configure AWS CLI, see [using an IAM role in the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-role.html#cli-configure-role-xaccount).

 ### Cluster creation flow